Planning Commission Qtly Meeting DRAFT Minutes, January 22, 2026

 AGENDA APPROVAL: Eliason motioned, seconded by Janda to approve the agenda.
 All in favor, motion passed.

-PUBLIC COMMENT: At the meeting, the Carmody Family presented the Board with a proposal, building a road through the Township property.
-It was considered a work in progress, so it wasn’t handed out to the public at this time.
+PUBLIC COMMENT: At the meeting, the Carmody Family presented the Board with a proposal, building a road through the Township property, considered a work in progress, so it wasn’t handed out to the public at this time.
+Vick’s Road residents voiced their concerns about their privacy on Vick’s Road.

 OLD BUSINESS: Supervisor Fish was asked to help with a group of retired foresters wanting to clean up the CFR issue in Arvon Township and the rest of the U.P.
 Erickson motioned, seconded by Janda to approve Fish to pursue the issue.
 All in favor, motion passed.